Career Tips

 Delegation

 One of the most common mistakes new managers make is trying to do everything themselves.
-This is especially prevalent in hospitality, where many managers were promoted because they were the best at a particular task — the best chef, the best server, the best bartender.
+This is especially prevalent in hospitality, where many managers were promoted because they were the best at a particular task.

 Managing performance is about setting clear expectations, providing regular feedback, recognising good work, and addressing underperformance constructively.